gw-acm/git_python_workshop/README.md

 Here is the basic outline of the workshop:

 - Basic flow:
-  + Teach basic Python Syntax
+  - Teach basic Python Syntax
     - stdin/stdout
-      + input from user using raw_input
+      - input from user using raw_input
-      + printing things (format strings, new lines, lists)
+      - printing things (format strings, new lines, lists)
     - file i/o
-      + accessing dictionary.txt file
+      - accessing dictionary.txt file
-      + stripping each item of the newline character
+      - stripping each item of the newline character
     - string manipulation
-      + substrings, indicies, lower(), isalpha(), comparison
+      - substrings, indicies, lower(), isalpha(), comparison
     - random lib
-      + generate random number with randrange()
+      - generate random number with randrange()
-  + Teach basics of Git
+  - Teach basics of Git
     - What is it, how to use it, why its awesome
     - Forking
     - Branches
     - Pull/Push
     - Describe it as a Graph
     - Give sencario of how used
-  + Make hangman!
+  - Make hangman!
-    - Everyone fork hangman.py
+    - Everyone fork repo
-    - Describe the basics of how its supposed to work
+    - Describe the basics of how hangman.py is supposed to work
     - Go over loop structure and guessing method
-    - Everyone make a branch for function and make it work
+    - Everyone make a branch for a function and make it work
     - Submit pull requests that will be merged for final product

 The final product is in hangman.py